fstab/grok_exporter/CONFIG.md

 ```

 * `protocol` can be `http` or `https`.
 Default is `http`.
 * `host` can be a hostname or an IP address.
 If host is specified, `grok_exporter` will listen on the network interface with the given address.
 If host is omitted, `grok_exporter` will listen on all available network interfaces.
+If `host` is set to `[::]`, `grok_exporter` will listen on all IPV6 addresses.
 * `port` is the TCP port to be used.
 Default is `9144`.
 * `path` is the path where the metrics are exposed.
 Default is `/metrics`, i.e. by default metrics will be exported on [http://localhost:9144/metrics].
 * `cert` is the path to the SSL certificate file for protocol `https`.
 It is optional.
 If omitted, a hard-coded default certificate will be used.